Alekoll/Math4610/SolutionManual/hybridNewton.md

 **Description/Purpose:** the Hybrid Newton method is a root-finding algorithm that combines the bisection method and newton method together to get faster convergence.

-**Input:** This routine requires six inputs: function as a lambda expression, the derivative, a as the left bound, b as the right bound, tolerence, and maximum iterations.
+**Input:** This routine requires six inputs: function as a lambda expression, the derivative as a lambda expression, a as the left bound, b as the right bound, tolerence, and maximum iterations.
 `HybridNewton(f, fprime, a, b, tol, maxIter)`

 lambda expression are written as followed: